Happy-Ferret/Happy-Ferret.github.io/essays/Mozfest2018.md

     title: Test5
   - image_path: /images/anima-os-home-page.png
     title: Test6
+summary: A summary of my experiences at and around MozFest2018 in London.
 ---

 As a volunteer for Mozilla AMO (Addons), Mozilla invited me to MozFest this year.